Skip to the main content.

 Check out The Fuel Pulse Show Podcast

-1 min read
+2 min read

-Cleaning Diesel Injectors - What you need to know
+Cleaning Diesel Injectors - What You Need to Know

-Cleaning Diesel Injectors - What you need to know
+Cleaning Diesel Injectors - What You Need to Know

-cleaning diesel injectorsFuel injectors that are clean and functioning properly are a key element to getting the best performance and fuel mileage from your diesel engine (and gas engine, too).
-Properly functioning fuel injectors will inject the fuel in an optimal atomized-mist that burns cleanly and gets the most out of the fuel.
+Fuel injectors that are clean and functioning properly are THE key element to getting the best performance and fuel mileage from your diesel engine (and gas engine, too).
+They're essential for injecting the fuel in an optimally atomized mist that burns cleanly and enables the engine to get the most out of the fuel.

 The Importance of Cleaning Diesel Injectors

-If the fuel injectors have deposits, it's important to clean them to restore engine performance back to the way it was.
+If the fuel injectors have deposits, it's important to clean them to restore engine performance to the way it was.
 At a professional garage, they may use an ultrasonic machine to clean the injectors out.
-Those who have some mechanical skill can pull the injectors themselves, dissasemble them, and clean the parts in an acetone bath and wire brushes.
+Those who have some mechanical skill can pull the injectors themselves, disassemble them, and clean the parts in an acetone bath and wire brushes.
 You have to be careful using this approach, as it's easy to damage the parts of tips.
 And you have to know how to put them back together.

 If you're not up to taking the injectors apart by hand, you can try periodic fuel injector cleaner applications, which clean the injectors through the addition of concentrated detergent packages delivered through the fuel.
 One thing to keep in mind, though, is that sometimes the injectors are not dirty, they are worn.
 And no injector cleaner or fuel additive is going to be able to fix a worn injector.
 Short of taking the injectors to a mechanic shop for bench testing, how do you know if the injectors are worn?
 You can try using a chemical cleaner and see if the performance reverts back to the way it's supposed to.
 If it does not, it may be well worth taking the engine in to a professional who can address what is most likely to now be a mechanical issue.